top of page

 Restate Your Perspective (but now, add your Implications) – You should restate each perspective which you explored within each AOK, except now we add in the implications that have been drawn.
 This shows that your essay has presented consistent and clear arguments which have followed throughout the essay, to draw your conclusion on the title.

 So there you have it – the secrets to success in the TOK essay!
 By following the IB Solved Approach, you can guarantee that your essay is clear, well-structured and addresses the marking criteria to give you the best chance of maximising your marks.
+If you're still stuck about how to specifically approach your chosen title, make sure to check out our Comprehensive Guide to Unpacking the 2025 November TOK Titles!

 And if you're still feeling overwhelmed or unsure about how to proceed, don't worry - our team of experienced IB tutors is here to help.
 Whether you need help brainstorming ideas, formulating your perspectives and examples, or simply need some further guidance on how to approach your TOK essay, our IB tutors are here to support you every step of the way.
 And with online IB tutoring available, you can receive the support you need no matter where you are in the world.